unicefuganda/uSurvey/docs/docker_installation.md

 **If you plan to use uSurvey in Uganda, then this step is not required!**

-To enable uSurvey capture survey data in a specific country's map, you need to update the map settings section in the ``.env`` file.
+To enable uSurvey capture survey data in a specific country's map, you need to update the map settings section within the ``.env`` file.
+This file is available in the project directory.

 This is required because uSurvey must be made aware of the shape file to use.